Choosing a franchise website platform is an infrastuctural decision, not a design decision.

 Pros: Fast to launch.
 Simple to use.
 Low learning curve.

-Cons: They don't handle hundreds or thousands of locations well.
-No good bulk tools.
+Cons: They don't handle hundreds or thousands of locations.
+No real bulk tools.
 Permissions are weak.
 Local SEO structure falls short at scale.

-Best for very small networks or single-brand tests.
+Best for: very small networks or single-brand tests under 20 units.

 4. All-in-one franchise marketing platforms (Scorpion, Thrive, Netsertive, Brandmuscle)

-These combine websites with SEO, paid ads, reviews, and listings management.
-Brands choose them when they want one vendor to handle everything.
+These bundle websites with SEO, paid ads, reviews, and listings management.
+Brands choose them when they want one vendor handling everything.

 5. Local presence platforms (Yext, SOCi, Uberall, Chatmeter)